Triple killer asylum seeker jailed for life after ‘senseless’ Subway shop murder

 Abdulrahimzai also shared pictures of himself posing with a knife about 10in long on TikTok in the months leading up to the incident.

-He had been refused asylum in Norway in December 2019 but arrived in Poole, Dorset, in the same month.
+He was refused asylum in Norway in December 2019 but arrived in Poole, Dorset, in the same month.

 Before the judge passed sentence, victim impact statements were read to the court from Mr Roberts’ mother, father, stepfather and partner.

-His father, Philip Roberts, was the only one of the four to read his statement to the court, saying: “Tommy was my only son, I always wanted a son to carry on the family line but now he has been taken away from me, leaving a terrible void.
+His father, Philip Roberts, the only one to read his statement to the court, said: “Tommy was my only son, I always wanted a son to carry on the family line but now he has been taken away from me, leaving a terrible void.

 “I miss him every day, every hour, every minute.
 Now I ask justice is served.”